 2020 is a big year for the Abbey at Bury St Edmunds because it marks 1000 years since the land was given to the Benedictine Monks in order for them to protect the shrine of King Edmund.

 1000 years is a big anniversary and there are not many sites in the UK that can boast such a timeline (well, except from all our ancient sites I guess!
-Here are my guides to English and Scottish ancient sites if you are interested in old British history).
+Here are my guides to English ancient sites and Scottish prehistoric sites if you are interested in very old British history).

 The town is putting on a great deal of events for the year 2020 so if the town is on your radar then I highly recommend a visit this year to join in the celebrations.
 Most of it will take place in the warmer summer months and school holidays.